pikatchu/closedsource/book/0130-factions.md

 "And so is your mother," he added.

-Leo’s breath caught for a moment at the mention of her.
+Leo's breath caught for a moment at the mention of her.

 "And Brielle is a Catonian," Elias continued.
-"We don’t always see eye to eye on everything."
+"We don't always see eye to eye on everything."

 Brielle got back into the car, tossing chocolate bars to everyone.
 "Some candy," she said with a smirk.
-"After what we’ve been through, I think we deserve it."
+"After what we've been through, I think we deserve it."

 The kids in the back eagerly unwrapped theirs, and even Elias took his with a smile.